fin3ss3g0d/evilgophish/README.md

 **IMPORTANT NOTES**

 - The live feed page hooks a websocket for events with `JavaScript` and you **DO NOT** need to refresh the page.
 If you refresh the page, you will **LOSE** all events up to that point.

-## Google reCAPTCHA v2 Setup

-A `Google reCAPTCHA v2` implementation was created to help defend against bots.
-If this option is enabled, a visitor will have to complete a challenge before being granted access to a lure.

-1. First, sign up for an API key pair here: [Google reCAPTCHA Admin](http://www.google.com/recaptcha/admin)
-2. Next, start `evilginx3` with the `-captcha` flag and supply the public/private key separated by a `:`.
-For example:

-`./evilginx3 -feed -g ../gophish/gophish.db -captcha <PUB_KEY>:<PRIV_KEY>`

-## Cloudflare Turnstile Setup

-A `Cloudflare Turnstile` implementation was created to help defend against bots.
-If this option is enabled, a visitor or their browser will have to complete a challenge before being granted access to a lure.

-1. First, sign up for an API key pair here: [Cloudflare Turnstile Get Started](https://developers.cloudflare.com/turnstile/get-started/)
-2. Next, start `evilginx3` with the `-turnstile` flag and supply the public/private key separated by a `:`.
-For example:

-`./evilginx3 -feed -g ../gophish/gophish.db -turnstile <PUB_KEY>:<PRIV_KEY>`

 ## A Word About Phishlets